colts70/The-Sematic-Stack/README.md

 ✅ /sitemap (this is where people break their brains)

+🧠 Solving the "Sitemap" Mental Block
+The /sitemap anchor is where most implementers "break their brains."
+It is vital to remember: HESS sitemaps are conceptual, not navigational.

+XML Sitemap: A list of every page for a crawler to visit.

+HESS /sitemap: A semantic directory of "conceptual surfaces."
+It tells the AI: "This domain contains knowledge about 'Lager' and 'Ale'—if you want to understand these concepts, start crawling here."
 “/sitemap is a semantic crawl declaration, not a URL list.”

 What it IS